First of all, don’t panic!

 - Protect against retaliation – Retaliation is illegal.
 Make sure employees are not punished for filing a charge or participating in the investigation.

-As a top CPEO in Chicago (certified professional employer organization), MidwestHR partners with clients to create workplaces where harassment and discrimination are not tolerated.
+As a top Chicago PEO (professional employer organization), MidwestHR partners with clients to create workplaces where harassment and discrimination are not tolerated.
 It is not enough to proactively institute HR policies that help prevent EEOC complaints.
 Companies must also enforce policies and hold people accountable for any discriminatory actions.
-From recruitment and hiring practices to fair wages, promotions, benefits and termination policies, our team of HR experts know what it takes to create an atmosphere dedicated to the rights of all employees.
+From recruitment and hiring practices to fair wages, promotions, benefits and termination policies, our team of HR outsourcing experts know what it takes to create an atmosphere dedicated to the rights of all employees.

 If your company is in the midst of this process, it can be very stressful, disruptive and expensive.
 Your goal is to resolve the complaint as quickly as possible.
 MidwestHR has assisted many clients through the process of gathering evidence and advising when counsel should be engaged.
 Whether facing an EEOC complaint or wanting to protect against it, give us a call at 630-836-3000 to learn how we can help.